JAForbes/sum-type/yslashn/readme.md

 Who is Scott Wlaschin?
 -----------------------

 Scott Wlaschin is most well known for his book / blog F# for fun and profit.
-He's especially well known for evangelizing static sum types to encoude business logic at the type level.
+He's especially well known for evangelizing sum types to encode business logic at the type level.
 Something this project attempts to simulate in Javascript.